Synbitio/synbit-doc-en/source/list5.rst

-How to stake HT at SYNBIT (Temporarily only supports HuoBi ECO Chain test network)
+How to stake HT at SYNBIT
 ================================================================================================

-1. Open the Synbit website www.synbit.io and click DEMO to enter the test page
+1. Open the Synbit website www.synbit.io and click STAKE to enter the page

 .. image:: 35.png

-2.Click Connect Wallet on the test page
+2. Click Connect Wallet on the page

 .. image:: 28.png